 - Post MBA goal was to be in an operations leadership role

-I was not a typical 25 year old MBA applicant when I applied to INSEAD.
-I had been through top incubators, Founders Institute, TechStars and was very well into the startup scene.
+I was not a typical 25 year old MBA applicant when I submitted my INSEAD application.
+I had been through top startup incubators, Founders Institute, TechStars and was very well into the startup scene.
 I had done my masters from UC Berkeley in Computer Science.

 I was an older and much experienced applicant with a proven track record.